-Circuit breakers on the electrical distribution panel in the vehicle or on the genset control will trip (open) if the load exceeds the circuit breaker current rating.
-This can be caused by using too many appliances at one time or by a short in an electrical circuit or appliance.
+Circuit breakers on the electrical distribution panel or on the genset will trip (open) if their current ratings are exceeded.
+This can be caused by using too many appliances at one time or by a short in the electrical circuit.